psychoinformatics-de/inm-icf-utilities/docs/source/user/datalad.rst

 ^^^^^^^^^^^

 The ICF store is not publicly available, and ICF administrators will provide user names and passwords on a per-study basis.

-DataLad will store or retrieve your username and password using your operating system's keyring service.
+DataLad will store or retrieve these credentials using your operating system's keyring service.
 In general, the first time you use DataLad to access a project directory, you will be prompted for your credentials.
 If content retrieval succeeds, the credential will be